 The Company has two existing qualified stock option plans.
 Under the 2006 Stock Option Plan (the "2006 Plan") the Company may grant non-statutory and incentive options to employees, directors and consultants for up to a total of 5,000,000 shares of common stock.
-Under the 2000 Equity Incentive Plan (the "2000 Plan") the Company may grant non-statutory and incentive options to employees, directors, and consultants for up to a total of 1,000,000 shares of common stock.
+Under the 2001 Equity Incentive Plan (the "2001 Plan") the Company may grant non-statutory and incentive options to employees, directors, and consultants for up to a total of 1,000,000 shares of common stock.
 Options are typically granted with an exercise price equal to the closing market price of the Company's stock at the date of grant and have a contractual term of 9 to 10 years.
 Prior to October 31, 2006, most stock option grants were immediately vested at date of grant.
 Subsequent grants have typically been issued with a graded vesting schedule over approximately 2 to 3 years.
-Certain option awards provide for accelerated vesting if there is a change in control (as defined in the plan).
+Certain option awards provide for accelerated vesting if there is a change in control (as defined in the 2006 Plan).
 New shares are issued upon exercise of stock options.

 The fair value of each option award is estimated on the date of grant using the Black-Scholes-Merton valuation model.
 Expected volatility is based upon weighted average of historical volatility over the expected term of the option and implied volatility.
 The expected term of stock options is based upon historical exercise behavior and expected exercised behavior.
 The risk-free interest rate is based upon implied yield on a U.S. Treasury zero-coupon issue with a remaining term equal to the expected term of the option.
 The dividend yield is assumed to be none as the Company does not anticipate paying any dividends in the foreseeable future.
-A summary of the weighted average assumptions used to value stock options for the three months ended January 31, 2009 and 2008 are as follows: